JolifantoBambla/webgpu-sky-atmosphere/README.md

  * Mie theory models how light is scattered around and absorbed by larger aerosols like dust or pollution.
 It is almost independent of wavelength and most of the incoming light is scattered in the forward direction.
 In Earth's atmosphere, it is responsible for the white glare around the sun.
  * Extra absorption layers: On Earth, light is also absorbed by the ozone in the atmosphere contributing to the sky's blue color when the sun is low.

-By default, a `SkyAtmosphereRenderer` will use an Earth-like atmosphere with the origin on the planet's top pole, scaled to 1 = 1 km and assuming the y axis is pointing up.
+By default, a `SkyAtmosphereLutRenderer` will use an Earth-like atmosphere with the origin on the planet's top pole, scaled to 1 = 1 km and assuming the y axis is pointing up.

 To adjust the scale of the atmosphere, e.g., 1 = 1m, set